 STUDENTS: Grow your English this Summer

-This summer improve communication skills in Math, Social Studies, Science, English & Computer Science classes, advocate for your community, earn high school credits, make friends, play games, get wellness support & a paid internship!
+This summer improve communication skills in Math, Social Studies, Science, English & Computer Science classes, advocate for your community, earn high school credits, make friends, play games, & get wellness support!

 What is SAILL?